Fun Virtual Team Building Activities for Remote Teams

 We run unique games and challenges for online employee engagement.

-101 Virtual Team Building Activities for Remote Teams in 2021
+101 Free Virtual Team Building Activities for Remote Teams

-This article is the #1 list of virtual team building activities online.
+This page is the #1 list of virtual team building activities online.

 It includes 101 ideas for:

 - virtual team activities

 And similar fun for remote teams!

 Virtual team building is the allocation of organizational resources to building stronger remote teams.
 Examples include doing icebreakers on video calls, running virtual scavenger hunts, and hosting online trivia.
 These activities can be free or paid, and can be done in a few minutes or a few hours.
 These activities and events can help build teamwork, engagement and job satisfaction for employees that work from home.

 TeamBuilding.com has a similar definition, and says “Virtual team building activities are group games, challenges and exercises via platforms like Zoom, Microsoft Teams and Google Meet.”